troglobit/editline/README.md

 API
 ---

-Here is the interface to editline.
+Here is the libeditline interfaces.
 It has a small compatibility layer to [FSF readline][], which may not be entirely up-to-date.

 ```C